langjam/jam0001/guitarvydas/README.md

 - feed this thing to itself ("self compile", "eat your own dogfood")

-- node-ify the whole thing, so that it all runs from the command line
+- [_done: node-ify the whole thing, so that it all runs from the command line_]

 - add hierarchical nodes, allow sub-sequences/details

-- strip out unneeded code from support.js
+- strip out unneeded code from support.js.

-- missing newlines

 # Appendix